Group Visits to Monk's House

 Planning your group visit

-If you would like to arrange a group booking with us please give us a call on 01273 474760 or alternatively send us an email at firstname.lastname@example.org.
+If you would like to arrange a group booking with us and take advantage of our group admission charges, please give us a call on 01273 474760 or alternatively send us an email at firstname.lastname@example.org.
+Group admission charges only apply to pre-booked groups.

 Explore the property that became the country home of Leonard and Virginia Woolf and the place that inspired the writing of so many of Woolf's major works.
 Soak up the atmosphere of this literary home as you walk amongst the Bloomsbury paintings and furniture decorated by Woolf's artist sister Vanessa Bell and her artistic companion, Duncan Grant.